aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

     app.run()
 ```

-If you haven't already installed **Flask** library, you can do so by executing the command:
+If you haven't already installed the **Flask** library, you can do so by executing the command:

 ```shell
 pip install Flask
 ```

 For demonstration, I'm using the `export` command to create a few environment variables before we run the application.
-To so this and run the script, we can execute the following:
+To do so this and run the script, we can execute the following:

 ```shell
 export SOME_VAR="aVariableHere" \